archatas/primary_keys_benchmark/README.md

 ## Results

-The benchmark tests were using Django 1.11 on Python 3.6, Mac OS X 10.12.3.
+I ran the benchmark tests on my machine using Django 1.11, Python 3.6.0, PostgreSQL 9.5.1, and Mac OS X 10.12.3.

 When the length of random string ID was 12 characters, the benchmark results were similar to these: